andyfarquharson/Jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 6.1 for purposes of teaching Rails by example.
+This was an existing app that we had to go through and find bugs that were present.
+Admin authentication information for adding categories and products can be found and edited in the .ENV file.

+## Screenshots

 ## Setup